-Directory name Contents Book applications One directory for each chapter that presents applications that contains those applications.
-Database The files for the MMABooks database, along with batch and sql files for creating the database.
-Exercise starts One directory for each chapter in the book with exercises that contains the starting applications for those exercises; a directory that contains the text, binary, and XML files used by the exercises; and a directory that contains the files for the MMABooks database.
-Exercise solutions One directory for each chapter in the book with exercises that contains our solutions for those exercises.
-Instructors The top-level directory for the instructor's materials.
+C:\Murach\VB 2015\ Student download\ Contents Book applications One directory for each chapter that presents applications, containing those applications.
+Database The files for the LocalDB version of the MMABooks database, along with batch and sql files for creating the database.
+Exercise starts One directory for each chapter in the book with exercises, containing the starting applications for those exercises.
+Exercise starts\Database The files for the LocalDB version of the MMABooks database.
+Exercise starts\Files The text, binary, and XML files used by the exercises.
+Exercise solutions One directory for each chapter in the book with exercises, containing our solutions for those exercises.